5141.22R - Communicable/Infectious Diseases

 Mumps Until swelling has subsided and not less than nine days after onset of parotid swelling.

 Pediculosis (Head Lice) Exclusion is not necessary before the end of the school day.
-Return once the student has had appropriate treatment and no appearance of live lice.
+Return once student has had appropriate treatment and no appearance of live lice.

 Pertussis (Whooping Cough) Until completion of five days of appropriate treatment (21 days if untreated).